 Some possible treatment plan arrangements are:

-- You will be asked to commit to a certain frequency of follow-up contacts and/or appointments.
+- Commit to a certain frequency of follow-up contacts and/or appointments.

-- You will be strongly encouraged to disclose your disability (if applicable) through the campus disabilities office during orientation or as soon as possible after you arrive on campus.
+- Share your disability (if applicable) through the campus disabilities office during orientation or as soon as possible after you arrive on campus.

-- You will be asked to sign releases of information for new providers to speak with former providers or, in the case of shared treatment, for all providers to communicate.
+- Sign releases of information for new providers to speak with former providers or, in the case of shared treatment, for all providers to communicate.

-- You will likely be asked to sign a release for your providers to be able to contact your parents/guardians if you are having difficulties that put you at risk or that they may be able to help address with you.
+- Sign a release for your providers to be able to contact your parents/guardians if you are having difficulties that put you at risk or for which they can be a support.
 Parents are a good source of historical information and often students turn to their parents in times of distress.
 Please note that your parents can call your providers with their concerns at any time.
 The overall goal is open and transparent communication among your support team members with you as an active participant.

-- You should establish a plan for when you will reach out for help and whom you will contact first and as a backup if you are not feeling well.
+- Establish a plan for when you will reach out for help and whom you will contact first and as a backup if you are not feeling well.

-- You will be asked to collaborate on the development of a back-up care plan in the event of a crisis or emergency.
+- Collaborate on the development of a back-up care plan in the event of a crisis or emergency.

 Helpful transition tools

-Part of self advocacy is being able to tell others about your condition, how your condition impacts your day-to-day functioning, what you need to help you be successful, and what treatments have been tried and been proven helpful or not helpful.
+Part of self advocacy is being able to tell others about your condition, how your condition impacts your day-to-day functioning, what you need to help you be successful, and what treatments have been tried and proven helpful or not.
 Many young people find it helpful to have an easily accessible, electronic copy of a psychiatric medical summary.
-Such a summary may prove very interesting to you as you evaluate your readiness for college.
 Ask your mental health providers for their help in preparing this summary.
 If you will be receiving care at the campus counseling center or if the counseling center may be providing backup treatment, it might be a good idea to have your history on file at their offices.
 This can also be helpful in case of a medical or mental health emergency.

 A psychiatric medical summary typically includes:

-In addition to a psychiatric medical summary, it might prove helpful to pull together other important documents into a transition portfolio.
+In addition to a psychiatric medical summary, it can be helpful to pull together other important documents into a transition portfolio.
 A transition portfolio could include:

 Obstacles to treatment on campus

 Once on campus, you will face many new opportunities and challenges.
-Some of these experiences may get in the way of your treatment compliance.
-It is important to talk with your providers ahead of time about these possibilities, that is, anticipate these obstacles or pitfalls, before you head to campus.
+Some of these experiences could get in the way of your treatment compliance.
+It is important to talk with your providers ahead of time about these possibilities, so you have a plan to manage or avoid them.

-how alcohol and drugs may affect your medications and your problems
+- How alcohol and drugs may affect your medications and your mental health

-how not getting enough sleep may impact you and your problems
+- How not getting enough sleep may impact you and your mental health

 Health promotion on campus

-Taking care of yourself in ways that promote overall good health and mental wellness is an important part of your transition to campus life.
+Taking care of yourself is an important part of your transition to campus life.
 Talk with your support team about and make plans for:

 There are times when even the most well thought out and comprehensive transition treatment plans do not work.
-It is possible, for example, that a student simply finds that the school is not a good fit and transfers, despite good intentions a student does not comply with the plan, accessibility to the defined services was more difficult than anticipated, a planned new provider moves or becomes ill, etc. These possibilities should not be viewed as failures but as learning experiences for you and your team and an opportunity to make changes that will help you return to prioritizing your mental well-being.
+It is possible, for example, that students find that a school is not a good fit and transfers or, despite good intentions, they don’t comply with the plan, maybe accessibility to the defined services was more difficult than anticipated or a planned new provider moves or becomes ill, etc. If any of these happen to you, treat them as learning experiences for you and your team and an opportunity to make changes that will help you return to prioritizing your mental well-being.